NativeScript/docs/content/guide/platform-version-handling.md

 ## Other Considerations

-It's common for NativeScript plugins to include a `platforms/{ios|android}` folder which merge various platform dependencies in with your project.
+It's common for [NativeScript plugins](https://docs.nativescript.org/plugins/) that your project may depend on to include a `platforms/{ios|android}` folder which merge various platform dependencies in with your project.
 These will often include Cocoapods, gradle plugins, or just platform specific code.
 It's possible these plugins may specify SDK's which need an update from time to time to match the store requirements mentioned above.
 You can contact plugin authors or become involved in open source yourself by helping keep your plugins up to date.